mojochao/devbox/README.md

 After initialization, a typical startup and provisioning workflow looks like the following.

-    devbox add ...   # add new devbox to state devbox start     # start the new devbox devbox copy ...  # copy desired files to the new devbox
+    devbox add
+    devbox start
+    # copy local files to devbox with 'docker cp' and 'kubectl cp' as desired

 Once started and configuration, the devbox is used interactively in shells running in the devbox container or pod until no longer needed.